Skip to content

 settings:

-The metadata.name field maps to the corresponding config profile in ~/.kdeps/config.yaml.
-When a workflow runs, kdeps looks for agents.<name> and merges its values on top of the global config.
+metadata.name maps to a per-agent profile in ~/.kdeps/config.yaml.
+When the workflow runs, kdeps merges that profile on top of global config -- only the fields you specify override; everything else inherits.

 yaml